Woman in Lab Coat - a Proxy Test for PFAS

 March 22, 2024

-By: Jamie Fox and Rock Vitale, CEAC
+By: Rock Vitale, CEAC

 Both existing and impending regulations for PFAS have focused on a handful of compounds, like PFOA and PFOS, that are readily found in the environment and have been the subject of many toxicological assessments.
 However, questions regarding thousands of PFAS with little or no toxicity data have prompted researchers to develop non-compound specific proxy methods intended to represent and estimate “total” PFAS.
 In general, the techniques we’ll describe exclude most of the smaller chain constituents and the entire class of fluoropolymer PFAS compounds.
 These limitations must be considered by data users when making risk decisions.